Codyvanzandt/beautiful-jekyll/_posts/2019-01-10-earnest-resources.md

 ---
 layout: post
-title: "Resources for Directing *The Importance of Being Earnest*"
+title: resources for Directing *The Importance of Being Earnest*
 subtitle: "A Condensed Script, Audition Sides, and a Rehearsal Schedule"
 image: /img/earnest.png
 tags: [theater, resources, directing]